Skip to content

 1. Most Fake Grass Sold in India Was Never Designed for Dogs

 This is the starting point nobody mentions.
-The vast majority of synthetic turf listed on Indian e-commerce platforms — those ₹400–₹900 green mats — is landscaping or balcony decor material repurposed as a dog potty.
+The vast majority of synthetic turf listed on Indian e-commerce platforms, those ₹400-₹900 green mats, is landscaping or balcony decor material repurposed as a dog potty.
 The fibres are plastic, the backing is rubber or PVC, and there is no drainage engineering whatsoever.
+We also make framed portrait prints if you want them on the wall properly.

 When your Cocker Spaniel uses it twice a day, urine doesn't pass through.
 It pools in the base layer, heats up in your Bangalore flat (which stays warm even in December), and begins breaking down into ammonia.
 By week three, you're not managing a potty spot.
 You're managing a biohazard.